Orders of Chivalry and Gallantry Awards

 The Order of St Gabriel/The Order of St Michael

 These two orders are of equivalent rank, and are awarded by the Sovereign (although this can be on recommendation from the Government or the Sable Staff Council) for meritorious service.

 The Order of St Gabriel is a predominantly civilian order, and has been in existence for many years.
 It consists of the Sovereign, the Grand Master, and three classes of members: 50 Knights and Dames Grand Cross (GCG); 100 Knights and Dames Commander (KCG and DCG); and 350 Companions (CG).
-The Grand Master is currently Simon Ellis, Principal of Sable Mage College.
+The Grand Master is currently Francesco, Comte de Saint-Germain, Principal of Sable Mage College.
 The order meets once a year, on 24 March, at its spiritual home of St Gabriel’s Church, near SMC and the University of Sable.
 New candidates for membership are expected to spend the morning of the order day in contemplation in the cathedral, with the investiture service in the afternoon.

 The Order of St Michael is a predominantly military order, which was founded when the decision was made to open the Order of Merit to civilians.
 It is organised similarly to the Order of St Gabriel, with three classes of membership: GCM, KCM and DCM, and CM.
-Its current Grand Master is Field Marshall Lord William O’Connor.
+Its current Grand Master is Field Marshal Lord William O’Connor.
 The order’s spiritual home is in the Chapel of the Order at St Michael’s Cathedral in Sable City, where it meets every year on 29 September.
 New candidates for membership are expected to spend the morning of the order day in contemplation in the cathedral, with the investiture service in the afternoon.